 Judiciary: this part of my research agenda focuses on the impact of institutions, and in particular the judiciary, on growth

 Chemin, M. (2020), “Can Judiciaries Constrain Executive Power?
 Evidence from Judicial Reforms”, Revise and Resubmit, Journal of Public Economics.

 Aberra, A., and M. Chemin.
-(2018).
+(2021).
 “Does Legal Representation Increase Investment?
-Evidence from a Randomized Experiment in Kenya”, Revise and Resubmit, Journal of Development Economics.
+Evidence from a Randomized Experiment in Kenya”, Forthcoming, Journal of Development Economics.

 Chemin, M. (2018).
 "Judicial Efficiency and Firm Productivity: Evidence from a World Database of Judicial Reforms", Review of Economics and Statistics, forthcoming.